Lost In Translation: Amorous Love

 St. Augustine: “God’s love is the only worthy love.”

-One might adapt that rumination on time to that of love: “What then is love?
+In his Confessions, Augustine muses on the elusive nature of time: “What then is time?
+If no one asks me, I know: if I wish to explain it to one that asketh, I know not.”
+This riddle of time could just as well apply to love: “What then is love?
 If no one asks me, I know: if I wish to explain it to one that asketh, I know not.”

 Paradise Lost

 British poet John Milton, in his remarkable Paradise Lost, tried to make human love whole again.
 William Blake later illustrated Milton’s visions.
 Their influence on culture was immense and is still lasting.
-It was then easy for the late Rev. Moon, after the Korean war, to ‘reveal’ that the Fall of Man was due to an untimely sexual act, but that passionate sexuality is an intended feature in God’s creation and not a bug.
+It was then easy for the late Rev. Moon, after the Korean War, to ‘reveal’ that the Fall of Man was due to an untimely sexual act, but that passionate sexuality is an intended feature in God’s creation and not a bug.

 courtly love